bradjohansen/blog.ppl.vc/_posts/2017-09-25-fermi-paradox-ai.md

 all possible scenarios, especially when we consider that the Fermi paradox has inspired fifty years of debate.
-And if we think about this debate, we see that it extends back in the ages, that "alien civilization", "AI", or "God" can be, and have been, used interchangeably without changing the essence of the discourse: why, if _they_ exist, are they not manifest?
+And if we think about this debate, we see that it extends back in the ages, that "alien civilization", "AI", or "God" have been used interchangeably without changing the essence of the discourse: why, if _they_ exist, are they not manifest?

-As hard as we try to rationalize this question, we perfectly know that there are only two possible outcomes, that we are looking for a black swan that we'll either find, or keep looking for.
+As hard as we try to rationalize this question, we perfectly know that there are only two possible outcomes, that we are looking for a black swan that we will either find, or keep looking for.
 At the same time, we've learned very well how to coexist with this uncertainty, because we only need the possibility of a forced ignorance, in order to accept an ignorance undesired.